Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-integration-storage-queue/storage-queue-operation/README.md

 - java
 products:
 - azure-queue-storage
-name: Sending and receiving message by Azure Storage Queue and StorageQueueTemplate in Spring Boot application
+name: Sending and Receiving Message by Azure Storage Queue and StorageQueueTemplate in Spring Boot Application
 description: This sample demonstrates how to send and receive message by Azure Storage Queue and StorageQueueTemplate in Spring Boot application.
 ---

-# Spring Cloud Azure Storage Queue Operation Code Sample
+# Sending and Receiving Message by Azure Storage Queue and StorageQueueTemplate in Spring Boot Application

 This code sample demonstrates how to use [Storage Queue Template][storage-queue-template].